C-Backus/Project-Narnia/README.md

 The intent of this software is to make this a modular program that will execute on any machine with minimal changes in the code.

 Each user and password must be created on the server.
-This will allow the user machine to connect to the server with the ssh function and properly display the user's folder architecture.
+This will allow the access machine(s) to connect to the server with the ssh function and properly display the logging in user's folder architecture.

 Variables are snake_case, constants are SCREAMING_SNAKE_CASE